LewisYann/zequiz-game/README.md

 ## launch

 - run `sudo docker-compose up`.
-The sudo is needed only for the firt launch
+The sudo is needed only for the first launch
 - all your updates are reflected to the container.
 You can code peacefully

 ### server